Sit to Stand Exercise for Seniors: A Great Way to Improve Mobility

 Those muscles are needed to increase mobility and independence as well as improve balance.

-Plus, no equipment is needed and it can be done anywhere you can put a chair.
+Plus, no equipment is needed, and it can be done anywhere you can put a chair.

-We found a straightforward and free video from Eldergym that shows how to do the basic sit to stand exercise as well as how to make it more challenging as seniors gain strength.
+We found a straightforward and free video from Eldergym that shows how to do the basic sit-to-stand exercise as well as how to make it more challenging as seniors gain strength.

 Advertisement